 Also, there’s a second coat

-Make sure not to rush the polishing process.
+It's important not to rush the process of polishing.
 Remember that buffing your boat to perfection takes time and a lot of patience, especially when applying your protectant.

 Since it’s not uncommon to miss some spots here and there on the first coat of protectant, most people add a second coat the next day.
 You’ll need to give your boat anywhere between 24 and 36 hours undisturbed, so that the protectant can dry.

 Tip: it’s very important that you give it the time to dry.
 Adding a second coat of protectant before the first one has dried properly will leave ugly splotches on your boat.

 As you can see, learning how to polish a pontoon boat isn’t hard at all.
 It just takes a little time, patience, and muscle.
 A properly done polishing job can completely restore your pontoon boat to the same glory it had when it was first purchased.
 While this is a debated fact, some people think that polished pontoons actually improve performance by reducing the amount of drag in the water.
 Whatever the case, your newly polished boat will be sure to turn some heads when it hits the lake.